 The word unique means that something has not been seen before.
 Attempts to make the word mean non-plagiarized work should be condemned.

-A top real estate writer starts from the known towards more nuanced discovery topics.
-As such, any real estate copywriter worth his or her salt has to read a wide variety of available content.
+Good real estate writers start from the known towards more nuanced discovery topics.
+The real estate copywriter should read available content.

 If you are keen enough, you will discover some missing information, disconnected facts, marshy thinking, unconvincing correlations, and causalities, short expositions, and such things.